astronomer/docs/astro/ci-cd-templates/github-actions.md

 The Astronomer [Deploy Action](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) includes several sub-actions that can be used together to create a complete [Deployment preview](ci-cd-templates/template-overview.md#preview-deployment-templates) pipeline.

-When you set up a Standard Deployment preview templates with the Deploy Action, it uses GitHub Secrets to manage the credentials needed for your CI/CD pipeline.
-However, you can also use GitHub Secrets to store the credentials necessary to integrate your [preview deployment pipeline with a secrets backend](#deployment-preview-template-with-secrets-backend-implementation), so you can access environment variables, connections, and other resources that are managed by your organization's [secrets backend](secrets-backend.md).
+The Deployment preview templates use GitHub secrets to manage the credentials needed for GitHub to authenticate to Astro.
+You can also use a secret to store the credentials for your [secrets backend](secrets-backend.md) so that preview Deployments have access to secret Airflow variables or connections for testing purposes.
+See [Deployment preview template with secrets backend implementation](#deployment-preview-template-with-secrets-backend-implementation).

 ### Standard Deployment preview template

-The standard Deployment preview uses GitHub secrets and an Astro Deployment API token to create a preview Deployment as part of your CI/CD pipeline.
+The standard Deployment preview template uses GitHub secrets and an Astro Deployment API token to create a preview Deployment whenever you create a new feature branch off of your main branch.

 #### Prerequisites